miv51/Trading-Strategy-Development-Implementation/trading_bot/README.md

 #### Model Utilities
 This module contains the predictive model used to predict transition probabilities and is used to productionize trained tensorflow models.
 It is a raw and highly efficient (for this bot) implementation of a multilayer perceptron (MLP) and allows me to dynamically load model weights for fixed model archetectures. <br>

+#### Input-Output (io) Utilities
+This module is used to convert strings to their respective datatypes.
+The convert function replaces io functions from the standard library such as std::stod, std::stoi, and other similar functions and the convertUTC function is used to convert UTC timestamps to time-of-day in nanoseconds (not time since epoch). <br>

+#### Static Unordered Map (sumap) Utilities
+This module hosts an unordered map class that only uses stack memory.
+Since we can closely estimate the number of stocks that the bot will watch every day, we can use a container that only uses stack memory to reduce the transversal and retrieval time.
+Since the bot listens to trade and quote updates, the container that contains the data for individual stocks will be accessed extremely frequently.
+I made this container to replace the std::unordered_map for this specific purpose (I still use std::unordered_map for many other things in the bot). <br>

+#### Segmented Queue (sq) Utilities
+This module hosts a queue that creates, joins, and frees blocks of memory in order to expand and contract.
+It serves the same purpose as std::queue but can have significantly faster appending, removing, and transversal (including with iterators) times depending on the size of the memory stacks used to construct arrays.
+Using this structure over std::queue offers the greatest performance boost for the critical path in the bot. <br>

 <br>

 ## Part 2 : How the bot works